Havard03/spotr/README.md

 4. Install project requirements: pip3 install -r requirements.txt

-5. Run "spot authorise" command in terminal and enter keys from the registered spotify app
+5. Run "spotr authorise" command in terminal and enter keys from the registered spotify app

 6. Follow the steps and check that all relevant data was written to .env file